-Guide on how to find the best divorce lawyer or attorney
+Complete guide on how to find the best divorce lawyer or attorney near you

-Finding the best divorce lawyers or attorneys, then choosing one that is right for you is really important for your sanity, your family's well-being and your wallet.
+Picking the best divorce lawyers or attorneys, then choosing one that is right for you, is really important for your sanity, your family's well-being and your wallet.

-Before you start your search for an attorney or laywer
+Before you start your search for a divorce lawyer near you

 Are you absolutely sure you have made the right decision to end your marriage or relationship?

-If not, do have a look at this Relationship Test which can help you think through all the important issues before you take your next step.
+If not, my Comprehensive Relationship Test can help you think through all the important issues before you take your next step.

-How to choose the right law firm, divorce lawyer or attorney for you
+How to pick the best law firm, divorce lawyer or attorney near you

 - Would you feel more comfortable with a male or a female lawyer?